-- The Camp Adounia is 8 located hours for Marrakech and all transport will be arranged by Restival/Camp Adounia.
+- The Camp Adounia is 8 located hours for Marrakech and all transport can be arranged by Camp Adounia.
+Prices are 1200dhs a day about £100.
 You will arrive in private 4×4’s that will take you from your hotel in Marrakech to the Sahara Tented Camp location.
 We recommend you book at least one night at a hotel in Marrakech before leaving for the desert.
-For help with booking a nice, clean and safe Riad hotel in Marrakech, fill out this form:
+For help with booking a nice, clean and safe Riad hotel in Marrakech please contact us.

 - Helicopters can be booked from Marrakech if required, they take about 3.5 hours to the desert camp and cannot fly at night and can fly to Zagora airport, where you can be collected and taken to the tented camp.
 1 and half hours from Zagora airport.
 Otherwise transport is via land cruiser with experienced drivers.